jessicalynch/csc250-final-project/README.md

 **Email me your idea for 5 points**

 ## Submission
-`commit` and `push` your code, input files, documentation, and any other required files to the remote GitHub repository **before** the deadline.
+`commit` and `push` your code, input files, documentation, and any other required files to the `master` branch on the remote GitHub repository **before** the deadline.

 ## Clone
 `clone` this repo to dsunix or your local machine using the link provided on the GitHub repo page.